kamikazechaser/HerokuGram/README.md

 Do not attempt to modify the `package.json` scripts or where quoted in `bot.js` as this will instantly crash the bot.
 Only change the token and add your code below `bot.init();`

+### Heroku Logs

+The below error usually shows up in the logs but *it does not affect the bot*.
+`An error occurred while querying the Telegram API - 409 Conflict: terminated by other long poll or webhook`

 ## Examples Of Bots Using HerokuGram

 [@powercalcbot](https://telegram.me/powercalcbot)